 What’s the price of activities in Guadeloupe?

-The Caribbean is all about the sun, sea and sand – so you could easily get away without spending much on activities while you’re visiting Guadeloupe.
-Mostly we spent time on the beach, did a few road trips around the islands, took a free tour of a rum distillery, went walking in the hills in Basse-Terre and hunted out Death in Paradise locations.
+The Caribbean is all about the sun, sea and sand – and there are plenty of free things to do in Guadeloupe, so you don’t need to spend much money on acivities.
+Mostly we hung out on the beach, did a few road trips around the islands, took a free tour of a rum distillery, went walking in the hills in Basse-Terre and hunted out Death in Paradise locations.

 What does food and drink cost in Guadeloupe?